joseeden/joseeden/README.md

 Well, more of a runner by really-early-mornings, and then engineer after that.

-- I'm currently working as a DevOps Engineer in Singapore
+- I'm working as a DevOps Engineer in Singapore
 - I'm currently learning everything (no, just kidding)
-- I do like to explore technologies that are outside my daily work
+- I like exploring technologies outside my daily work
-- Daily work: Mostly includes integrating stuff in the cloud
+- My daily work mostly includes integrating stuff in the cloud
 - My scope could range from automating processes in the backend to building features
 - Fun fact: I play the Kalimba to relax (go ahead, search it!)
 - If I'm not at my desk, I'm probably running outside.
+- I also like solving jigsaw puzzles and reading books.

 ## Tools